SparkPost/event-data/README.md

       "total_count": 0
     }

-This system returns an array of events, the `results` value from above.
+whereas this system returns an array of events, the `results` value from above, since pagination isn't currently supported.

 ## How do I use it?